 In the Days Leading Up to Surgery

-You will meet with me approximately three to 14 days prior to your scheduled LASIK surgery.
+You will meet with me approximately two to thirty days prior to your scheduled LASIK surgery.
 During this appointment, I will perform a complete dilated eye exam and carefully check your prescription and other parameters.
 This information will help me prepare for your surgery.

 During this visit, you will also complete paperwork and discuss payment and financing options with my team.
 I offer fair prices as well as zero percent financing and extended payment plans.
 I want you to receive the care you need at a price you can afford.